alistairmcmillan/Notes/ffmpeg.md

     - setpts    an expression to change presentation timestemp (PTS) of each frame

-    Note: this process speeds up the output video by dropping frames
+    Note: this process just changes the presentation timestamp (PTS) for each frame i.e. how much time the frame is displayed for

 ## How to speed up video and audio